HLA does give diplomas upon completion of all 22 required credits. For additional information, please visit Graduation Requirements.

 A one-semester course, such as Health = .5 credit upon completion.

 We recommend entering courses and textbooks at the beginning of the year into Applecore.
 When grades are due in January, enter final grades for the Fall semester and the earned credit value.
-Post attendance for the number of days completed during the Fall semester.
+Enter attendance for the number of days completed during the Fall semester.
 Then enter Spring courses as in progress but no grades or credit values.
 At the end of the second semester, add the final Spring semester grades, attendance and earned credit value.
 This will complete the year.
 Please do not record grades as “School Year”.